timgale/bskyb.github.io/internal/_posts/2015-12-04-ui-testing.markdown

 Calling `staticTexts` is the way to return the strings inside elements.
 Note, `staticTexts` is also a query so the needed element must be retrieved from it.

 #### Multiple UILabels inside a Cell
 This is the same as asking how to get text.
-If contains a string, it will be returned as an element in staticTexts- regardless of how complicated the view hierarchy may seem.
+If it contains a string, it will be returned as an element in staticTexts- regardless of how complicated the view hierarchy may seem.
 Therefore, `cells.elementAtIndex(0).staticTexts.elementAtIndex(1).label` will return the second label inside the first cell.

 #### What are all the actions that can be applied to an element?
 Look at the Xcode documentation.
 That it really the best way to reinforce that: